davidwilliam/davidwilliam.github.io/_computer_science/cs_0.md

 >5. **Effectiveness.** Every instruction must be very basic so that it can be carried out, in principle, by a person using only pencil and paper.
 It is not enough that each operation be definite as in criterion 3; it also must be feasible.

 In other posts, we will review a series of algorithms and data structures, as well their implementations.

+# Code

+Several algorithms are available in a [DSA C++ library](https://github.com/davidwilliam/DSA) I created and maintain on GitHub.
+I am frequently adding more algorithms to this library.